Dalciop/sniper/README.md

 python3 ./app.py
 ```

-If you don't have python you can download it from their [website](https://www.python.org/downloads/) or package manager:
+If you don't have python you can download it from their [website](https://www.python.org/downloads/) or install using package manager:

 Ubuntu/Debian:
 ```bash